hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 Building the mould was quite simple &ndash; just some use of a circular saw and inserting lots of screws.
 I tried to preserve the straight cut edges from Bunnings as much as possible rather than attempt to cut long straight edges myself.

 Many tutorials mention products called "mould release" &ndash; a substance which is applied to the inside surface of the mould to prevent any epoxy from sticking to it.
-We used some cooking oil which we aplied with a paper towel.
+We used some cooking oil which we applied with a paper towel.
 This worked well enough.

 There are lots of opinions about what kind of adhesive tape should be used to seal the piece when the epoxy is poured.
 We used painters tape (which looks like waxy paper).
 It's cheap, easy to find, easy to apply, and perfectly capable of holding the epoxy in if applied neatly.